earthcube/geocodes/docs/machine_configuration.md

 ## How tos needed:
 * LOCAL DNS SETUP
-  * editing hosts does not work with letsencrypt.
-If user has a local name server they control, that might work
+  * editing your local machine /etc/hosts file does not work with letsencrypt.
+  * If user has a local name server they control, that might work.
 * setup a new password for traefik
 * lets encrypt